espressif/esp-google-iot/examples/smart_outlet/README.md

 To know more about configuring devices from Google IoT Core visit [here](https://cloud.google.com/iot/docs/how-tos/config/configuring-devices)

-A subscription to the topic `/devices/{device-id}/config` is established on start-up, thus you recieve configuration details in the registered subscribe callback `iotc_mqttlogic_subscribe_callback`
+A subscription to the topic `/devices/{device-id}/config` is established on start-up, thus you receive configuration details in the registered subscribe callback `iotc_mqttlogic_subscribe_callback`

 ### Send Device Command
 As a subscription to the wildcard topic `/devices/{device-id}/commands/#` is established in this example, you can send commands to the device by following instruction given [here](https://cloud.google.com/iot/docs/how-tos/commands).